Regulatory disclosures

 1. All customer-facing staff are appropriately qualified, adhere to the T&C scheme and are supervised.

-Governance arrangements
+2. Governance arrangements

 The EQIL Board acts in the best interests of the firm and in a way to promote the integrity of the market and the interests of clients.
-The EQIL Board is directly accountable to Board of the holding company but must also consider the interests of its customers, employees, and other stakeholders.
-EQIL does have a separate Risk Committee which includes members of the broader management team to review and approve the significant risk management policies and associated risk management frameworks.
+The EQIL Board is directly accountable to the Board of the holding company but must also consider the interests of its customers, employees and other stakeholders.

-Directorships: EQIL can confirm that no members of the EQIL Board currently hold any directorships which should be disclosed under the requirements of MIFIDPRU chapter 8.
-Furthermore, no modifications or waivers have been required to be granted by the FCA to allow any EQIL Board member to hold additional directorships.
+EQIL can confirm that no members of the EQIL Board currently hold any directorships which should be disclosed under the requirements of MIFIDPRU chapter 8.
+Furthermore, no modifications or waivers have been required to be granted by the FCA in order to allow any EQIL Board member to hold additional directorships.

-• Consider only candidates who are highly qualified based on their experience, functional expertise, and personal skills and other qualities of directors.
+• consider only candidates who are highly qualified based on their experience, functional expertise, and personal skills and other qualities of directors;

-• Consider diversity criteria including gender, age, nationality, ethnicity, and educational and professional background.
+• consider diversity criteria including gender, age, nationality ,ethnicity and educational and professional background;

 All appointments are made on merit, judged against a set of objective criteria with regard to the requirement for diversity on the EQIL Board.